 You have the fear of the unknown, the situational assessment and the instinct to respond to danger honed.
 If you were to eliminate another human it would be very swift using the element of surprise...
-Would you put up a behavior custom with will allow you to get as close as possible to your subject undetected to the point that when he realizing something wrong he would not have any time left for reaction?
+Would you put up a behavior custom which will allow you to get as close as possible to your subject undetected to the point that when he realizes something wrong he would not have any time left for reaction?

 You have learned how to generate impact kicking force in multiple directions.
 You have learned how to generate impact striking force with your hands, elbows and shoulders.
 You know you can even use your head for butting...
 You have learned a swift reach with a blade to available pressure points and how to use a blunt object as well.